Western Australian English: Vocabulary

 Some of the vocabulary used in Western Australia is unique, within both Australia and the wider world.

 Several terms of British origin have survived which are rarely used in other parts of Australia.
 One example is verge, meaning the area between a road and a paved footpath, which is known by the term nature strip in the rest of Australia.
 Another is brook, for a small stream.

-Some words have been shortened, for example, the term bathers is commonly used in place of bathing suit or togs as used in other parts of Australia.
+Some words have been shortened, for example, the term bathers is commonly used in place of bathing suit.
 Some original terms have also been invented in WA, and have since found their way into common usage.
-An example of this is the term home open, describing a house on the market which is open for public inspection.
+An example of this is the term home open, describing a house on the market which is open for public inspection ("open house" in other English vernaculars).

 Altogether, about 750 words are estimated to be used differently in WA than they are in the eastern states.

 There are also many unique, invented slang words, such as ding, referring either to an Australian immigrant of Italian descent (this word is often considered derogatory and/or offensive), or a dent in a car panel.
 Cursive may also often be called running writing in Western Australian primary schools..

 A 285 ml glass of beer is referred to as a middy only in WA and New South Wales.